SuperNEMO-DBD/cadfael-deployment/README.md

 See the [cvmfs](cvmfs) subproject for further details.

 # Other
-Other solutions such as other container systems or isolated `glibc` environments (Linux) may be explored.
+Other solutions such as other container systems (e.g. [Singularity](http://singularity.lbl.gov/index.html)) or isolated `glibc` environments (Linux) may be explored.